Events

 Bursaries

-A limited number of bursaries will be available to support artists to attend The Big Thing for whom the cost of travel, accommodation and a pass is a barrier to attending.
+There will be a number of bursaries available to support artists to attend The Big Thing, where the cost of travel, accommodation and a pass is a barrier to attending.

 5. Getting Here